missoso/srl-mh-evpn/README.md

 Symmetric routing on the ip-vrf-12

-# Ethernet segment - Client 2 multi homed
+# Ethernet segment - Client2 multi homed

 DF election results as seen in leaf2 (10.0.1.1 is leaf1)